TheTechBrothers/CampQuest/README.md

 ## ***Website evaluation***

-1.Category: Entertainment/Lifestyle
+1. Category: Entertainment/Lifestyle

-2.Story: Locates a user location and finds and connects them to different local college events or universities being hosted in the state or regionally.
+2. Story: Locates a user location and finds and connects them to different local college events or universities being hosted in the state or regionally.
 Tickets can be sold for the event on the app.
 The user can select what event they are interested in and see the different key details for the event.

-3.Market: Any individual could choose to use this app, and to keep it a safe environment.
+3. Market: Any individual could choose to use this app, and to keep it a safe environment.

-4.Habit: This app could be used as often or as the user wants to browse, create and promote local college events.
+4. Habit: This app could be used as often or as the user wants to browse, create and promote local college events.

-5.Scope: First we find the location of the current user then we locate the different local college events by region or state.
+5. Scope: First we find the location of the current user then we locate the different local college events by region or state.
 Large potential for use with universities in the United States

 # ***Product Spec***